 It's time to get your racing license for

 next season!
+You need to renew by October 15th to avoid paying late fees.
 To compete in a USSA Sanctioned Event, an athlete must

 be a member of USSA.
 This